 “The goal when you enter a championship as the defending champion is always to win it again,” says Kristoffersson.
 “That's the target, not only for me but also for the team because they are the reigning team champions.
 We expect a lot of competition, but we are ready for it.”

 “I’m super-excited to start this season.
 I hope that the work we are putting in now will pay off and we can fight for wins right from the start,” says Timmy Hansen, 29.
 “If we can do that throughout the season, then we’ll be there to fight for the championship.”

 This is the final year they’ll be racing with petrol-powered engines as the World RX will go electric in 2022.
 "We’re coming into the last year of the petrol era and I really want to take the championship this time,” said Kevin Hansen, 23.
 “Of course, it’s going to be a big challenge, but I wouldn’t want it any other way.
 We have been the most successful company in this sport’s history and we’re going to close this chapter by winning the titles.”

 Get up to speed with World Rallycross...

 Rallycross is a spectator-friendly mix of rallying and circuit racing featuring short head-to-head sprint races over dirt and asphalt.
 The RX1 drivers have over 600bhp beneath their right foot and the cars can accelerate from 0-100kph in less than two seconds – that’s faster than an F1 car.

 Each World RX championship weekend is made up of free practice sessions, four rounds of timed qualifying races, two knockout semi-finals and one final.
 Each qualifying round is four laps of all-out racing with a maximum of five cars starting abreast in each race.
-The top 12 drivers from all four Qs progressing to the two Semi-Finals, the top three from each Semi-Final then advance to the Final, where the overall winner of the event is crowned.
+The top 12 drivers from all four Qs progress to the two semi-finals; the top three from each semi-final then advance to the final, where the overall winner of the event is crowned.